valkolovos/language-learning/project_docs/project_summary_mvp_goals_roadmap.md

 ---

 ## Success Criteria (MVP completion)
-- A new learner can complete the Listen‑First micro‑lesson end‑to‑end **locally**.
+- A new learner can complete the Listen‑First micro‑lesson end‑to‑end **locally**, and developers can test the system locally with mocks.
 - NSM (Reveal Rate) meets or exceeds **70%** with the baseline copy and flow.
 - Phrase Replay Rate ≥ **60%**.
 - Accessibility checks pass (keyboard operability, contrast, focus states).